amanchokshi/minimalist-monochrome-mac-icons/README.md

 </p>

 These icons are inspired by [www.fadyucf.com](https://www.fadyucf.com/osx-dock-icons).
-The following documentation is also adapted from the same website.
+The following documentation is also adapted from the Fady's website.

 ### INSTALLATION